 3. On the night of what would have been graduation, decorate a Senior’s yard.
 Put up signs, balloons, chalk up the sidewalk.
 Let them know that even though they didn’t walk for themselves and everyone to see, their accomplishment is still recognized.

-4. I am personally planning a drive-by parade in the early evening of graduation night to blow fog horns, play loud music and yell congrats form our car windows in front of the Senior’s houses that we know.
-I have invited quite a few friends , so it should be a party.
+5. I am personally planning a drive-by parade in the early evening of graduation night to blow fog horns, play loud music and yell congrats from our car windows in front of the Senior’s houses that we know.
+I have invited quite a few friends, so it should be a party.
 If you know a Senior, I think they just might like their own little parade like this one.

-5. Decorating a Senior’s door.
-Of course right now that might not be the best idea, but starting in May and June there will more than likely be opportunities to do this.
+6. Decorating a Senior’s door.
 Heart attack those doors or put graduation caps all over them.
 You don’t even have to say who did it, but that Senior will know they are loved, and most importantly that we tried to show them that love.

-6. Senior spotlights- Spotlight on social media a Senior you know and share something sweet, kind and uplifting about them.
+7. Senior spotlights- Spotlight on social media a Senior you know and share something sweet, kind, and uplifting about them.
 This is way better than posting a picture of yourself in your cap and gown and saying, “Here I am graduating Seniors.
-Sorry you missed out.
+Sorry, you missed out.
 Love ya!”

-10. I have also heard about community run adopt a Senior programs that are happening on social media.
-I personally, haven’t joined one because I already have a load of Seniors I am planning to celebrate, but if you find one you like, and can do something special for a Senior in this way, then go for it!
+11. I have also heard about community-run adopt a Senior programs that are happening on social media.
+I personally haven’t joined one because I already have a load of Seniors I am planning to celebrate, but if you find one you like and can do something special for a Senior in this way, then go for it!

-I hope that this has helped you to brainstorm a few ideas for supporting and encouraging this 2020 class.
+I hope that this has helped you to brainstorm a few ideas for supporting and encouraging your Senior.
 They are heading out into a very different world from what they thought, and our love and concern for ALL of this younger generation will only pay-it-forward for years to come.